CodeWritingCow/their-last-words/README.md

 Making a contribution is very easy:
 - Fork the repo.
 - Add a JSON file with the person's last words and brief biography.
 See specs below.
+- Check other pull requests to make sure you aren't submitting duplicates.
 - Make a pull request.